Can I wild camp in Portugal ?

 The fact is, we all enjoy the west coast because of its wildness.
 Its status as a nature reserve prevents the rise of wall to wall hotels like many parts of the Algarve and Spain.
 These parks are not designed to be parked in or lived in and yes, it is illegal to park here out of designated camp areas.
 To license any building works in these areas is extremely difficult due to environmental concerns.
 Turismo de Portugal the tourist authority has been playing catch up with the rapid influx and along with some EU funding have put together very low-cost parking facilities with places to empty toilets and fill with water.
 Read more about this here: ASA's

 Portugal is a very sparsely populated country.
 It's quite easy to get lost and find yourself spending the night in a remote area.
 Often you're more likely to see a family of wild boars than a local policeman!
 The police are generally friendly and may just ask you to move on but there is a possibility of a fine.
 So, why risk it?
 There are many great alternative options.
+If you're wondering where and when is camping allowed in Portugal, read on.

-Alternative solutions to wild camping in Portugal
+Alternative solutions to wild camping for motorhomes in Portugal

 We are all very excited at Siesta HQ about the creation of projects which show that the desire for freedom and adventure can peacefully coexist with local communities and the natural world.
 These culturally enriching experiences come at a very reasonable price: